Skip to Content

 Subject Matter

 Most SSHRC funding is awarded through open competitions.
-Proposals can involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
-See subject matter eligibility for more information.
+Proposals can involve any discipline, thematic area, approach or subject area eligible for SSHRC funding.

-Projects whose primary objective is curriculum development, program evaluation, preparation of teaching materials, organization of a conference or workshop, digitization of a collection or creation of a database are not eligible for funding under this opportunity.
+Projects whose primary objective is curriculum development, program evaluation, preparation of teaching materials, organization of a conference or workshop, digitization of a collection or creation of a database are not eligible for funding.

 An application will be declared ineligible if it is determined 30% or more of the requested budget has been allocated to ineligible expenses.